-Hospitality Investors Trust Inc. (HIT), formerly American Realty Capital Hospitality Trust (ARC), declared bankruptcy over the weekend.
+Hospitality Investors Trust Inc. (HIT REIT), formerly American Realty Capital Hospitality Trust (ARC), filed for creditor protection according to the United States Bankruptcy Court in Deleware.
 The Covid-19 pandemic looks poised to strike at the business of non-traded but publicly registered Real Estate Investment Trust (REIT), but we have warned investors for over a year now about the potential risks.

-Haselkorn & Thibaut now represents HIT REIT investors and is in the process of recovering losses.
+Haselkorn & Thibaut is representing HIT REIT investors and is in the process of recovering losses.
 Our national firm only fights for investors has over 45 years of experience and a 95% success rate.
 Investors should call 1-800-856-3352 to get a free case review and our “Maximum Loss Recovery Guide.”

 Hospitality Investors Trust Lawsuit